Our Team

 Yael Neve Meir, Director of the Knowledge and Strategy center

-Osnat Meron, MAOZ Eco Director
+Osnat Meron, Director of innovation

 Osnat heads MAOZ's efforts to increase its impact spheres and create a wide and engaged ecosystem in various systems.
 Previously, Osnat directed the MAOZ Fellows Program for two years and created the MAOZ Network, which she directed for three years.
 In this position, she was in charge of the Network's activities and helped advance MAOZ's organizational mission.
 Prior to joining MAOZ, Osnat worked in various television production roles, including establishing Channel 2 News, producing the Friday Studio news magazine and serving as Executive Producer of the Uvda investigative journalism show hosted by Ilana Dayan.
 Osnat was also a founding member of Channel 10 and the Channel 10 News teams, as well as a production and operations manager of the Tchelet Channel and Or-Media company.
 In addition, Osnat produced the Now-Beyond events for Shimon Peres' 80th birthday celebrations.
 She is a graduate of Gvanim, a program for pluralistic Jewish leadership and of the Bertelsmann Foundation German-Israeli Young Leadership Exchange.
 In 2006, she began working for the foundation as a project manager.
 In this role, which she held for eight years, Osnat was responsible for all activities and seminars in Israel.
 She has also managed Israeli Horizon, the alumni forum for Israeli fellows of the Bertelsmann program.
 Osnat graduated with honors from the Faculty of Humanities at the Hebrew University of Jerusalem.
 She was born in Jerusalem, has three children and currently lives in Ramat HaSharon.
 In her free time, she enjoys reading poetry, playing basketball and traveling around the world.